atsushieno/aap-core/docs/EXTENSIONS.md

 The extension is then cast to the appropriate type (in the snipped above it is `aap_preset_extension_t`) and its member is to be invoked by the host (actually not directly by host, but it is explained later).

+There is an additional advanced concept - use of `AndroidAudioPluginHost`.
+Some AAP extensions may pass initial data by host.
+For example, MIDI2 extension may be initialized by host by its supported MIDI protocols (1.0 and/or 2.0).
+The `instantiate` member function of `AndroidAudioPlugin` is invoked with an `AndroidAudioPluginHost` struct argument.
+It is an abstraction in AAP plugin API which works as a host feature facade.
+The facade offers `get_extension_data` function which is supposed to return an implementation of the extension that delegates to "plugin service extension" instance, with the shared storage space.

 ### How client (host) developers use extensions

 Plugin host developers would also like to use simple API, and they are not supposed to implement the complicated IPC bits.
 Hosts don't have to implement the extension function members, but they cannot load the plugin's shared library into the host application process.
 So, hosts use "IPC proxies" that the extension developers provide instead.